soltheaeon/mlops/docs/index.md

 ## About the **Full Stack AI Engineering** program

-When studying Machine Learning, models rarely leave the coding environment in which they are trained.
-They serve merely as an academic exercise.
+When studying Machine Learning, models rarely leave the coding environment in which they are trained; they serve merely as an academic exercise.
 Many data professionals therefore lack the skill set to profitably leverage their modeling expertise.

 Over several modules, we teach the most sought-after industry skills of AI Engineers.
 Each of the modules delivers dozens of hours of hands-on practice using real-world examples.
 The program has been carefully crafted with industry needs in mind, so you will be prepared for a wide range of challenges and set yourself apart from other AI Engineers.